Bonnie K. Browning

 from Bonnie & Wayne Browning

-I don't make New Year's resolutions...but if I did it would be to get more quilting done in 2008.
+I don't make New Year's resolutions...but if I did it would be to get more quilting done.
 I'm working on a new book, so will be doing some new projects for that, but also hope to sew some quilts that I just want to make.
 Do you ever get like that?
 I really want to make a quilt that uses some of those large floral prints, and I'm inspired from our trip to Bali to make a quilt combining batiks and other fabrics - maybe I should be making a commemorative quilt of our trip and include some of the great photos that we took while we were there.

 Whatever you sew, I hope that you enjoy doing it.
 Make it fun, not work.
 Try some of those new techniques and don't be discouraged if they don't turn out.
 That's just part of trying new things.
 Some of them work beautifully and others - well, you can say you tried it.